semantichamster/lyn/README.md

 ## Backoffice Automation Architecture

-1. Replace Website Generated Web mails with Google Forms links
+* Replace Website Generated Web mails with Google Forms links
-2. Create a "dbms" in Google Docs Spreadsheet to automate Retreat Staffing/planning
+* Create a "dbms" in Google Docs Spreadsheet to automate Retreat Staffing/planning
-3. Email lists will be managed from Spreadsheet
+* Email lists will be managed from Spreadsheet

 ## Retreat Staffing/Planning Proof of Concept

-1. RetreatManager Google Spreadsheet for managing volunteers and families
+- RetreatManager Google Spreadsheet for managing volunteers and families
-2. VolunteerAvailability Google Form for collecting timing information
+- VolunteerAvailability Google Form for collecting timing information
-3. VolunteerContactInfo Google Form
+- VolunteerContactInfo Google Form
-4. VolunteerBackGroundCheck Google Form
+- VolunteerBackGroundCheck Google Form
-5. FamilyEnrollment Google Form
+- FamilyEnrollment Google Form

+## Operationalize Proof of Concept
+- Work with Staff to populate RetreatManager spreadsheet
+- Email volunteers from spreadsheet
+- Email families from spreadshhet
+- Perform time motion study to quantify time saved which can be shifted to fundraising
+-
+## Make Operationalized Proof of Concept Sustainable
+1. Approach ATX Hackerspace and Austin Pair Programming to extend github repo
+2. Ask for Volunteers to write JS scripts to scrape webmails for 1500 retreat requests
+3. Write Donor reports from 1500 family backlogs information
+4. Approach projectsanctuary.us to consider using Operationalized Proof of Concept
+5. Use Austin Pair Programming Model to recruit Boulder CO Pair Programming Team
+6. Use Metricized Data to Recruit Heal Our Heroes Board of Directors to leverage fund raising